Consumer Electronics Selling Point Prompts

 14. TikTok / Reels script selling point

-Turn the hero selling point of {product} into a 25-second TikTok script: hook (3s), demo beat (10s), proof number (5s), close (7s).
+Turn the hero selling point of [product] into a 30-second TikTok script: hook (3s), demo beat (12s), proof number (7s), close (8s).
 On-screen text suggestions in brackets.
-Spoken script reads naturally — not adspeak.
+Spoken script reads naturally, not adspeak.

 15. Amazon A9 + buyer scan dual-purpose bullets

-Hits both Amazon search algorithm and 3-second mobile scan.
+Hits both Amazon search indexing and the 3-second mobile scan.

-For {product} on Amazon, write 5 bullets that satisfy both: (a) include the primary keyword in bullets 1-2, (b) read scannable on mobile in under 3 seconds, (c) lead each with a benefit ALL-CAPS phrase, (d) ≤180 chars each.
-No keyword stuffing.
+For [product] on Amazon, write 5 bullets that satisfy both: (a) include the primary keyword in bullets 1-2, (b) put the main benefit + keyword in the first 70-80 characters so it survives mobile truncation, (c) lead each with a benefit ALL-CAPS phrase, (d) keep each under 200 characters (hard cap 255).
+No keyword stuffing, no emoji.

 Common mistakes

-- Inventing benchmarks (“3x faster than the leading brand”) with no citation.
+• Inventing benchmarks (“3x faster than the leading brand”) with no citation.
+That is exactly the kind of unsubstantiated claim the FTC flags.

 How to push results further